zvesoulis/pas_workshop2023/README.md

 This repository contains all of the files needed for the 2023 Pediatric Academic Socities Annual Meeting Workshop *"Big Data and the Smallest People: Leveraging Informatics and Machine Learning to Improve Your Clinical and Research Practice"*

+**Workshop materials are still in draft**

-*Please check back regularly, as materials will continue to be updated leading up to the workshop.*
+*If you download them now please check back regularly, as materials will continue to be updated leading up to the workshop.*

 This event will be held **Friday, April 28 2023 15:45-17:15 Eastern Time, Convention Center 101**